thomastu/pyEIA/README.md

 The U.S. Energy Information Adminsitration provides an API for access to commonly used datasets for policy makers and researchers.
 See the [EIA API documentation](http://www.eia.gov/opendata/commands.cfm) for more information.

 Warning : This package is a work in progress!
+A substantial update is expected in January 2020, with a published version on PyPi.
+The author took a break from this domain area, but is returning!
+Hoping to have a similar or identical R interface/API as well, but that may be much farther down the pipeline.

 # Basic Usage